ClementTsang/Barista/README.md

 Download the DMG from the releases and install it.
 You can then run it by running Barista.

 To activate it, just toggle the "Enable Barista" slider.
+Turn it off by toggling it back off.